Pradhan Mantri Awas Yojana: Private contributors

-IIFL Home Loans have been helping beneficiaries avail Credit linked Subsidy under Pradhan Mantri Awas Yojana across the country.
-Till 17 August 2017, the company has helped 4187 beneficiaries avail government subsidy.
-ICICI Bank is giving subsidised home loans to the people eligible for this scheme.
-AU Housing Finance Limited is also doing subsidy based funding under this scheme.
-Home First Finance company also provide help beneficiaries to avail Credit linked Subsidy under Pradhan Mantri Awas Yojana across different regions of India.
+ICICI Bank is giving subsidized home loans to the people eligible for this scheme.

 "Rajiv Awas Yojana (RAY)" was an Indian government program that attempts to help slum dwellers gain appropriate housing and address the processes by which slums are created and reproduced.
 It was introduced by the Indian government's Ministry of Housing and urban poverty Alleviation.
 The programme was a Centrally Sponsored Scheme, which ran from 2013 to 2014.
 The scheme aimed to make India slum-free by 2022 by providing people with shelter or housing, free of cost.
 It began with a pilot project, before launching in mission mode.
 The government earmarked ₹32230 crore for its implementation during India's 12th Five Year Plan.
 One million beneficiaries were proposed to be covered under Rajiv Awas Yojana.

 Site selection was to be made by the states in consultation with the Centre giving priority to district headquarters, cities of religious heritage and tourist importance, with due consideration to the criterion of the pace of growth of the city, of slums within the city and predominance of Scheduled Caste, Scheduled Tribe and minority population and other weaker and vulnerable section of the society.
 SBI has now slashed down the interest rate of home loans above ₹75 lakh by 10 basis points.
 From June 15, 2017, the rate for the same will be 8.55-8.6%.

-What is the difference between PMAY (Urban) and PMAY (Rural)?

-PMAY (Urban) targets the urban poor, whereas PMAY (Rural) targets people living in rural areas.
-PMAY (Urban) scheme has four components, whereas PMAY (Rural) scheme has three components.
-The subsidy amount and the eligibility criteria are also different for both schemes.